NACLab/ngc-learn/docs/demonstrations/demo6_boltzmann.md

 data patterns from a trained Harmonium.

-## Restricted Boltzmann Machines: Positive and Negative Graphs
+## Restricted Boltzmann Machines: Positive &amp; Negative Graphs

 We begin by first specifying the structure of the Harmonium system we would like to simulate.
 In NGC shorthand, the above positive and negative phase graphs would